ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 ### Kubernetes orchestration

-Now that you know what containers are, let’s define what Kubernetes is.
 Kubernetes is a container orchestrator to provision, manage, and scale applications.
-In other words, Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of nodes (which are a collection of worker machines, for example, VMs or physical machines).
-Your applications might need many other resources to run such as Volumes, Networks, and Secrets that will help you to do things such as connect to databases, talk to firewalled backends, and secure keys.
+In other words, Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of nodes.
+Your applications might need many other resources to run such as Volumes, Networks, and Secrets that will help you connect to databases, talk to firewalled backends, and secure keys.
 Kubernetes helps you add these resources to your application.
 Infrastructure resources needed by applications are managed declaratively.

 The key paradigm of Kubernetes is its declarative model.
 The user provides the desired state and Kubernetes will do it's best to make it happen.
 If you need five instances, you do not start five separate instances on your own but rather tell Kubernetes that you need five instances, and Kubernetes will reconcile the state automatically.
 At this point, you simply need to know that you declare the state that you want and Kubernetes makes that happen.
 If something goes wrong with one of your instances and it crashes, Kubernetes still knows the desired state and creates new instances on an available node.